 To change the password, you need to access your router's configuration settings, usually through a browser.
 When connected, you can change the name of your Wi-Fi network even if you are already in it.

-The connection method in the settings of your router (router) as well as the menu for the of the password, differs radically in each brand and model of router.
-And to find out how to connect to your own router, the best thing to do is to read the manufacturer's official user manual.
-Look in the instructions for a section called “Wireless” or “Wi-Fi” or something similar.
+The way you log in to your router settings (router) as well as the menu for changing the password, differs radically in each brand and model of router.
+And to find out how to connect to your own router the best thing to do is read the official instructions for use of the manufacturer.
+Look in the instructions for a section called "Wireless" or "Wi-Fi" or something similar.
 Alternatively you can do a Google search for these instructions.
 There are usually even explanatory videos.

 Of course, all this assumes that you have set a router password!
 When you access it, make sure that you have Secure Encryption (WPA2) enabled and that you have set a strong password.
 If you leave it unencrypted, that is, if it is an open Wi-Fi network, anyone can connect.